operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 **As a best practice, you must ensure that workloads (Operators and Operands) are defined to run under restricted permissions unless they need further privileges.
-For the cases where Pod/Container(s) requires escalating permissions, the recommendation is to use the label as described bellow**
+For the cases where Pod/Container(s) requires escalating permissions, the recommendation is to use the label as described below**

 #### How should I configure my Operators and Operands to comply with the criteria?